-A. Current faculty, staff, graduate associates (GAs), student employees, appointees,
+- D. Self-Disclosure of Criminal Convictions Post Employment Self-Disclosure of Criminal Convictions Post Employment - A. Current faculty, staff, graduate associates (GAs), student employees, appointees,

-- B. Auxiliary faculty and GAs that have a break in service of less than 12 months must disclose any convictions that occurred during the break within three business days of returning to university employment. - C. Staff that fail to disclose criminal convictions, fail to provide accurate details regarding criminal convictions, and/or fail to cooperate in the background check process will be subject to corrective action up to and including termination in accordance with the appropriate collective bargaining agreement, Classified Civil Service Rules, and/or university policy. - D. Faculty that fail to disclose criminal convictions or fail to provide accurate details regarding criminal convictions will be subject to University Rule 3335-5-04. - E. Graduate associates, student employees, and volunteers that fail to disclose criminal convictions or fail to provide accurate details regarding criminal convictions will be subject to corrective action, up to and including termination.
+- volunteers, and staff provided by third party staffing vendors are required to self-disclose post-employment criminal convictions within three business days of the conviction to the unit senior human resource professional (SHRP) or the OHR director of employee relations using the Self- Disclosure of Criminal Convictions form. - B. Auxiliary faculty and GAs that have a break in service of less than 12 months must disclose any convictions that occurred during the break within three business days of returning to university employment. - C. Staff that fail to disclose criminal convictions, fail to provide accurate details regarding criminal convictions, and/or fail to cooperate in the background check process will be subject to corrective action up to and including termination in accordance with the appropriate collective bargaining agreement, Classified Civil Service Rules, and/or university policy. - D. Faculty that fail to disclose criminal convictions or fail to provide accurate details regarding criminal convictions will be subject to University Rule 3335-5-04. - E. Graduate associates, student employees, and volunteers that fail to disclose criminal convictions or fail to provide accurate details regarding criminal convictions will be subject to corrective action, up to and including termination.
 The Ohio State University Office of Human Resources hr.osu.edu Self-Disclosure of Criminal Convictions Policy 4.17 Office of Human Resources Applies to: Faculty, staff, appointees, volunteers, third party staffing vendors, graduate associates, student employees